 The Privacy Act of 1993 gives you the right to access and correct your personal information.

 Please feel free to email firstname.lastname@example.org or call our Customer Services team on 0800 24 33 33 to talk to us about your personal information or the communication we send you.
 If you are a donor, you can also email email@example.com or call our Supporter Care team on 0800 787 743.
 We are happy to provide / update / amend any personal information that we hold about you, at any time.

 Giving you control – Communication from the Blind Foundation

-From time to time, the Blind Foundation will send you communications that we feel are appropriate to the nature of your relationship with us.
-For example, if you donate to us then you will receive information about how your donations are having an impact and future donation appeals.
+From time to time, the Blind Foundation will send you communication that we feel is appropriate to the nature of your relationship with us.
+For example, if you are receiving services from us, you will receive information about services that may be of interest to you.
+If you donate to us then you will receive information about how your donations are having an impact and future donation appeals.
 If you are a voting member of the Blind Foundation, you will receive information related to governance.

-Any electronic communication we send you (either by email or text), except for messages confirming a transaction with us or a one on one communication, will always have an unsubscribe facility.
+Any group electronic communication we send you (for example, either by email or text), except for messages confirming a transaction with us or a one-on-one communication, will always have an unsubscribe facility.

 If at any stage you feel that you are receiving communications of any kind from us that you do not want, please call us on 0800 24 33 33 and let us know.
 Alternately if you are a donor, you can also email firstname.lastname@example.org and if a client, you can also email email@example.com